-In the event of Alzheimer’s disease, accumulations arise of a particular protein in the nerve cells of the brains.
+In the event of Alzheimer’s disease, accumulations arise of a particular protein in the nerve cells of the brain.
 The breakdown process of this protein does not proceed well.
 Researchers think that because of these accumulations, called plaques, nerve cells and the connections between nerve cells perish.
-This prevents the brains from functioning properly and the nerve cells die.
+This prevents the brain from functioning properly and the nerve cells die.
 They also create tangles (knots).
 These look like a jumble of wire-like proteins in a nerve cell, which makes it impossible for the nerve cell to function, causing the brain cell to die.

 People whose father, mother, brother or sister has Alzheimer’s disease, have a higher risk of getting the disease themselves too.